nl-design-system/denhaag/components/CardAuthentication/README.md

 ## (Interactive) states

-The authentication block itself does not have interactive states.
+The Authentication card itself does not have interactive states.
 The buttons in this components have.
 Described in: Buttons

 ## Design properties